-This manual is designed to assist graduate students and faculty in the UMass Environmental Engineering Program.
+This manual is designed to assist graduate students and faculty in the UMass Environmental and Water Resources Engineering (EWRE) Program.
 It contains the following information:

-- General information about key personnel and faculty in the Department of Civil and Environmental Engineering and the Environmental Engineering Program; - Summaries of degree requirements, advising procedures, and Program requirements including forms which must be completed for the M.S. degree in Environmental Engineering. - Other Environmental Engineering Program information.
+- General information about key personnel and faculty in the Department of Civil and Environmental Engineering (CEE) and the EWRE Program; - Summaries of degree requirements, advising procedures, and Program requirements including forms which must be completed for the M.S. degree in Environmental Engineering. - Other EWRE Program information.

-The Environmental Engineering (EVE) Program is a graduate program within the Department of Civil and Environmental Engineering.
+The EWRE Program is a graduate program within the Department of Civil and Environmental Engineering.
 The Department offers and administers three graduate degrees: M.S. and Ph.D. in Civil Engineering and the M.S. in Environmental Engineering.
-Any of these three degrees may be pursued by eligible students studying environmental engineering.
+Any of these three degrees may be pursued by eligible students studying environmental and water resources engineering.
 Specific information regarding requirements for the degrees are described in later sections.
 Special attention is devoted to the Master of Science in Environmental Engineering degree which is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (EAC/ABET).